apache/arrow/docs/source/cpp/tutorials/io_tutorial.rst

   :start-after: (Doc section: Arrow Write)
   :end-before: (Doc section: Arrow Write)

-For IPC in particular, the writer has to be closed, so do that:
+For IPC in particular, the writer has to be closed since it anticipates more than one batch may be written.
+To do that:

 .. literalinclude:: ../../../../cpp/examples/tutorial_examples/file_access_example.cc
   :language: cpp